AndyVN2000/vampire-survivor-like/README.md

 - Can auto-attack
 	- Weapon spawns projectiles [DONE]
 	- Can register that enemies enter attack range [DONE]
-	- Projectiles are directed towards enemies on firing
+	- Projectiles are directed towards enemies on firing [DONE]
+		- Currently, it seems like the TargetingUtil prioritizes the newest enemy rather than the closest enemy.
 	- (Optional) Homing projectiles
 	- Projectiles registers first enemy hit